 Food inflation has been creeping back towards zero over the last four months, remaining in negative territory in January, -0.4%, but recording the highest rate for over two and a half years.
 Meat, Fish and Vegetables have been the main drivers of the slowing rate of food deflation in recent months.

-On the other Clothing and Footwear prices fell more this year than they did a year earlier, putting downward pressure on overall inflation.
+On the other hand, Clothing and Footwear prices fell more this year than they did a year earlier, putting downward pressure on overall inflation.
 The proportion of items on sale was greater this year compared with last, as we also reported in our BRC-Nielsen Shop Price Index in January.
 The poor performance over the festive period in part explains this as retailers had excess stock to clear in the January sales.

 Further price increases are in the pipeline.
 The gap between producer prices and consumer prices in January has widened further, as the output price of manufactured goods rose by 3.5%, 1.7 percentage points higher than the CPI headline rate.
 Retailers are still in a position to shield consumers from rising prices, however, they cannot do this forever.